Employees must be paid either weekly or biweekly. Executive, administrative and professional employees may be paid monthly at their own option.

 This statute also does not apply to an employee of a co-operative association if he is a shareholder therein, unless he requests such association to pay him weekly, or to casual employees employed by the Commonwealth or by any county, city or town.

-Under this Wage Act: "No person shall by a special contract with an employee or by any other means exempt himself from" this Statute.
 Under M.G.L.c.
 149, s.
 150, an employer's defenses are limited: "On the trial no defense for failure to pay as required, other than the attachment of such wages by trustee process or a valid assignment thereof or a valid set-off against the same, or the absence of the employee from his regular place of labor at the time of payment, or an actual tender to such employee at the time of payment of the wages so earned by him, shall be valid."
 In Camara v.
 Attorney General, 458 Mass.
-756 (2011), the Massachusetts Supreme Judicial Court held that such "valid setoffs" involve some form of due process through the court system or occur at an employee's direction and in the employee's interest.
-Employee deduction agreements obtained through threat of discipline constitute prohibited special contracts unless the deductions are valid setoffs for clear and established debts.
+756 (2011), the Massachusetts Supreme Judicial Court held that such "valid set-offs" involve some form of due process through the court system or occur at an employee's direction and in the employee's interest.
+Employee deduction agreements obtained through threat of discipline constitute prohibited special contracts unless the deductions are valid set-offs for clear and established debts.
+In an earlier case Somers v.
+Converged Access, Inc., 454 Mass.
+582, 593 (2009), the Massachusetts Supreme Judicial Court stated that it understood the term "valid set-off" in the common, ordinary sense to refer to circumstances where there exists a clear and established debt owed to the employer by the employee.

 In Electronic Data Systems Corp. v.
 Attorney General, 454 Mass.
 63 (2009), the Massachusetts Supreme Judicial Court approved of the Attorney General's Advisory 99/1, which provided, inter alia, that an employer may require employees to use all of their accumulated vacation time by a certain period of time or lose all or part of it, provided the employer also gives adequate notice of the policy to employees and ensures that the employees have a reasonable opportunity to use the accumulated vacation time within the time limits established by the employer.
 The SJC also held that the Wage Act's "special contracts" clause recognizes that the Wage Act would have little value if employers could exempt themselves simply by drafting contracts that placed compensation outside its bounds.
 Id. at 79.